ericbrown8787/idmx-268-blog/src/content/posts/2022-02-06-measure-twice-cut-once-dont-create-extra-work-for-your-browser.md

 While it can be difficult or impossible to avoid *all* reflows and repaints, it is important to keep the operations that trigger them in mind when building a webpage, especially when it comes to creating websites that will perform well on mobile devices.
 Animation is an important area to watch, as animating the wrong properties can effectively undo most of the work that a user's browser did when initially rendering a page, and if a page performs poorly on a desktop or laptop, chances are the problems are going to be even worse on mobile.

-As with most topics related to web development, the best approach to optimizing your project for performance depends very much on your project's specicfic use-cases, but having some understanding of how browsers use the resources of the device that they are running on can help us as developers create applications that use these resources efficiently to create the best user experience.
+As with most topics related to web development, the best approach to optimizing your project for performance depends very much on your project's specific use-cases, but having some understanding of how browsers use the resources of the device that they are running on can help us as developers create applications that use these resources efficiently to create the best user experience.